jf225/pallo/README.md

    - Maximum: 1.0
    - This has a moderate impact on computation speed.
  - **extraBranches**
-   - This should only be set to true after extensive testing as this will **significantly** increase computation speed.
+   - This should only be set to true after extensive testing as this will **significantly** increase computation time.
 However, if this is set to true the results will be significantly more accurate and viable for use.
-With this set to false the results will not be consistent however the computation speed is low and testing is more viable.
+With this set to false the results will not be consistent however the computation time is low and testing is more viable.
    - Default: False

 # Roadmap